nhnguyen98/LISA_LSST_DWDs/README.md

 Candidate sample with 10 < N_nearby <= 100
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is the intermediate-crowding sample:
+The intermediate-crowding candidate sample is defined by:

     visible_mask
     AND 10 < uncertainty_count <= 100